 "Their tone was not urgent.
 How were they presenting themselves?”
 I asked.

-They said she needed to get to the sheriff's office to pay bail and receive a warrant dismissal receipt, but new steps were added, like withdrawing $4,000 from her bank and taking it to a "secure kiosk."
-The scammer even texted a flyer showing the kiosks.
+The scammer said she needed to get to the sheriff's office to pay bail and receive a warrant dismissal receipt, but new steps were added — like withdrawing $4,000 from her bank and taking it to a "secure kiosk."
+The scammer even texted her a flyer showing the kiosks with a smiling deputy leaning against one of the kiosks.

 The newest twist in the scam came when she agreed to start driving from one place to another.